-In this article, we move on to outlining how the first step to unlocking the value of DER and flexibility is to take a flexibility-first approach to network operation and asset management.
+In this article, we move on to outline how the first step to unlocking the value of DER and flexibility is to take a flexibility-first approach to network operation and asset management.
 The operating instructions for networks have changed and/or are changing – the old ones were designed for a steady operating state.
 Moving to a flexibility-first approach is about embedding the necessary change to a dynamic operating state.

-To be clear; without a flexibility-first approach, the brakes will be put on electrification, uptake of DER will stall and the electricity sector (and economy generally) will find it much harder and much more expensive to meet its emissions reduction targets.
+To be clear; without a flexibility-first approach, the brakes will be put on electrification, uptake of DER will stall and the electricity sector (and the economy generally) will find it much harder and much more expensive to meet its emissions reduction targets.

 Network operators must explicitly commit to flexibility-first